logo

 Mac computers come with hardware that lets a disk test itself for potential problems.
 Here's how to check disk health on your Mac:

-1. Open Applications > Utilities.
+1. Open Finder > Applications > Utilities.

-2. Click Disk Utility.
+2. Double-click to open Disk Utility.

-Use software to repair broken disk drives
+Use macOS Recovery to repair a broken drive

-3. From the utilities window in macOS Recovery, select Disk Utility and click Continue.
+4. From the macOS Recovery window, select Disk Utility and click Continue.

 Get expert help